 National Bridge Inventory: South Dakota

-• This is up from 973 bridges classified as structurally deficient in 2018.
+• This is down from 1,018 bridges classified as structurally deficient in 2021.

 County Year Built Daily Crossings Type of Bridge Location